Brutto13/SysView/README.md

 ### GPU Information
 Application shows following GPU data.
 **Up to 2 GPUs are supported.**
-+ GPU Core Load
++ GPU Core and VRAM Usage
-+ GPU Temperature
++ GPU Core and VRAM Temperature (VRAM temperature may not be available for GDDR5 and older)
-+ GPU Core Clock
++ GPU Core and VRAM Clock
-+ VRAM Usage
-+ Fan 1, 2 and 3 speeds
++ GPU Fan speeds

 ### Memory Information
 Following information about memory are available:
 + RAM usage
-+ SWAP memory usage
++ SWAP memory usage (HDD space used by OS as RAM memory)
-+ Disk usages
++ Disks usages

-This data is updated with global tick update so if USB drive is inserted or removed this table will change.
+**All data provided are updated about every 0.5s**